raymond-git/DogApi-Project/README.md

 - In addition to running "npm start", make sure to also execute "node frontend.js" to initiate both the client and server-side simultaneously for handling requests and responses.
 So make sure to have two terminals open to run.
 - If you wish to start the localhost server automatically without needing to run "node frontend.js" every time, you can use a process manager such as PM2.
 For more information, refer to the documentation at https://pm2.io/docs/runtime/overview/
 - For my project, I utilized two distinct API's to gather data about dogs.
 One is the Dog API available at https://dog.ceo/dog-api and the other is the Dog API, which can be accessed at https://documenter.getpostman.com/view/4016432/the-dog-api/RW81vZ4Z
+- I used mongodb atlas to store my data so make sure to go to the MongoDB Atlas website https://www.mongodb.com/cloud/atlas and sign up a free account.
+Refer to their documentation to set up configuration.
+It is important to create a .env file in the same directory as your server.js or frontend.js file, in order to securely store your special key or password.
+This will allow you to securely connect to your code

 **MongoDB Installation Setup**
 - Download MongoDB: Go to the MongoDB website (https://www.mongodb.com/download-center/community) and download the appropriate version for your operating system.